daveabrock/daveabrock.github.io/_posts/2020-07-10-dev-discussions-michael-crump.markdown

 **Tell us a little about Azure Tips and Tricks.
 What motivated you to get started, and how can people get involved?**

 Azure Tips and Tricks was created because I'd find a thing or two about Azure, and forget how to do it again.
-It was originally designed as something *just for me* but many blog aggregators starting picking up on the posts and we decided to go big with it - from e-books, blog posts, videos, conference talks and stickers.
+It was originally designed as something *just for me* but many blog aggregators starting picking up on the posts and we decided to go big with it—from e-books, blog posts, videos, conference talks and stickers.

 The easiest way to contribute is by clicking on the **Edit Page** button at the bottom of each page.
 You can also go to *[http://source.azuredev.tips](http://source.azuredev.tips)* to learn more.